dpgraham/untitled-ci-project/TASKS.md

 # BUGS

-TODO: 0 when a job changes from 'running' to 'queued' it should have it's contents cleared
+TODO: 0 when a job changes from 'running' to 'queued' it should have it's logs cleared